frennkie/office_weather/README.md

 TODO check whether `/dev/co2mini*` works

-**optionally**: to be able to change also to play audio to 3,5mm instead of HDMI:
+**optionally**: to also be able to change audio output to play to 3,5mm instead of HDMI:
 ```
 pi ALL=(ALL) NOPASSWD: /usr/bin/amixer cset numid=3 1
 ```